The Effect of Mandated Quality Reporting on Outcomes and on Reporting: Evidence from Infection Reporting in Pennsylvania

 Hyun K. Kim

 University of Texas at Austin - Department of Economics

 Northwestern Law & Econ Research Paper No. 11-19

 We contribute to two literatures.
-The first involves reputation markets and whether public reporting of quality measures (here, hospital infection rates) leads to higher quality.
-The second involves performance measurement, and the impact of performance reporting rules on the reporting (here, reported infection rates, controlling for actual infection rates).
-We find evidence of both effects for hospital reporting of central-line associated bloodstream infection (CLABSI) in Pennsylvania (PA).
+The first involves reputation markets, and whether public reporting of quality measures (here, hospital infection rates) leads to higher quality.
+The second involves performance reporting, and the impact of reporting rules on reporting.
+We find evidence of both effects for reporting of central-line associated bloodstream infection (CLABSI) in Pennsylvania.

 Keywords: CLABSI, health-care reporting, infection rates, performance measurement